-Students who successfully complete this program will be qualified for careers as substation electricians within the electric utility industry.
+Students who successfully complete this program will be qualified for careers as either substation electricians or electric utility line work depending on which track is completed.
 Additional information on the Electric Utility Technology program can be found on FirstEnergy’s PSI website.

 - Demonstrate work practices that comply with OSHA and safety guidelines for the electric utility industry.

 - Demonstrate proficiency in the use of various hand tools used in the electrical utility industry.

 - Operate equipment used for the maintenance, testing, and repair of substation equipment.

 - Demonstrate knowledge of basic business management and labor relations.

 - Demonstrate skills in collaborative communication with team members and in the writing of technical reports.